 The poster area is a great place to see the research that nurses are doing around holistic modalities and how they are bringing holism to their settings.
 I have 2 posters here that display the story I wrote for the Nurse Manifest Research Project in 2003 and my efforts toward creating an integral-holistic RN to BSN curriculum at University of Maine at Augusta.
-During the poster sessions, I have met up with some former students who have stopped by just to say hi, and other nurse educators who are interested in learning more about how to create a holistic curriculum in their setting.
+During the poster sessions, I have met up with some former students who have stopped by just to say hi, and other nurse educators who are interested in learning more about how to create a holistic curriculum in their setting on the example of Imagine Wellness Centre, among other centres.
 It is wonderful to discuss the rewards and challenges of our efforts and how we can move forward from here.

 My favorite experience thus far has been the caring-sharing circles, one of which I am facilitating.
 We come together in randomly assigned small groups and create a space for sharing our truths.
 I was blessed to be with a group of women who were willing to walk into our challenges around self-care and healing.
 I wish that all nurses could have this sort of experience on a regular basis.
 We had moments of silence followed by deep sharing if our personal truths, and that creates an opportunity for healing.